grantwinney/blog/content/posts/beware-the-refactor-bug/index.md

-+++
-categories = ["Reflections"]
-date = 2022-01-22T22:45:01Z
+---
+categories:
+- Reflections
+date: "2022-01-22T22:45:01Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "__GHOST_URL__/content/images/2022/01/scaffold-1207389_1920.jpg"
-slug = "beware-the-refactor-bug"
+cover:
+  image: scaffold-1207389_1920.jpg
+slug: beware-the-refactor-bug
-summary = "Refactoring code is part of the dev life, and can even help keep the code healthy, but going too far can do more harm than good.
-Ever after a decade of writing code, I still have to remind myself from time to time!" tags = ["Reflections"] title = "Beware the bite of the refactor bug"
+summary: Refactoring code is part of the dev life, and can even help keep the code healthy, but going too far can do more harm than good.
+Ever after a decade of writing code, I still have to remind myself from time to time!

-+++
+tags:
+- Reflections
+title: Beware the bite of the refactor bug
+---

 It's been an interesting couple of weeks.
 After a break during Christmas, burning through unused PTO, I came back ready to extend some logic in an old screen.
 In other words, another day in monolithic WinForms paradise.🍹 And then I proceeded to commit one of the cardinal sins of development - rewriting too much at once.
 Never go full rewrite.